gitlabhq/gitlabhq/doc/user/project/pages/index.md

 With GitLab Pages you can create [static websites](getting_started_part_one.md#what-you-need-to-know-before-getting-started) for your GitLab projects, groups, or user accounts.
 You can use any static website generator: Jekyll, Middleman, Hexo, Hugo, Pelican, you name it!
-Connect as many customs domains as you like and bring your own TLS certificate to secure them.
+Connect as many custom domains as you like and bring your own TLS certificate to secure them.

 Read the following tutorials to know more about: